-- All refrigerant equipment has a log of equipment servicing including refrigerant replacement that is kept up to date - o These records must show that no refrigerants were added in 2020

-• Can the employee(s) responsible for maintaining the refrigeration equipment describe the process and frequency with which they evaluate the equipment for leaks?
+- o All refrigerant equipment has a log of equipment servicing including refrigerant replacement that is kept up to date - o These records must show that no refrigerants were added in 2021 o Can the employee(s) responsible for maintaining the refrigeration equipment describe the process and frequency with which they evaluate the equipment for leaks?

-- Well-kept records of equipment maintenance - o Potential refrigerant leaks
+- o Well-kept records of equipment maintenance - o Potential refrigerant leaks

-- Documentation Required: - All refrigerant equipment has a log of equipment servicing including refrigerant replacement that is kept up to date - o Equipment logs show the date, specific type and amount of refrigeration added - The source of the leak(s) was identified - An action plan and responsible employee are in place to make sure the leak gets repaired rapidly
+- o All refrigerant equipment has a log of equipment servicing including refrigerant replacement that is kept up to date - o Equipment logs show the date, specific type and amount of refrigeration added - o The source of the leak(s) was identified - o An action plan and responsible employee are in place to make sure the leak gets repaired rapidly

-- Can the employee(s) responsible for maintaining the refrigeration equipment describe the process and frequency with which they evaluate the equipment for leaks? - Can the employee responsible for fixing any leaks describe what work he/she is doing to resolve the issue(s)?
+- o Can the employee(s) responsible for maintaining the refrigeration equipment describe the process and frequency with which they evaluate the equipment for leaks? - o Can the employee responsible for fixing any leaks describe what work he/she is doing to resolve the issue(s)?

-• Well-kept records of equipment maintenance

-Any evidence that leaks are being addressed by staff responsible for maintaining the equipment

-4. Does your facility have control devices or abatement processes for on-site point source air emissions?
-If yes, select all point sources of air emissions that have control devices or abatement processes.

-- Source - Do you have control devices/abatement process for this source? - What control device, abatement process, or safety equipment was used for this source of air emissions? - What was the frequency of monitoring?
+- Inspection Things to Physically Look For: - o Well-kept records of equipment maintenance - o Any evidence that leaks are being addressed by staff responsible for maintaining the equipment - 4.
+Does your facility have control devices or abatement processes for on-site point source air emissions?
+If yes, select all point sources of air emissions that have control devices or abatement processes. - Source - Do you have control devices/abatement process for this source? - What control device, abatement process, or safety equipment was used for this source of air emissions? - What was the frequency of monitoring?